Skip to main content

 4. Allows consumers to independently verify the certification by license number

-If a mattress does not hold GOTS finished-product certification, it is not a certified organic mattress — regardless of what materials it contains, what logos appear on the label, or what the marketing says.
+If a mattress does not hold GOTS finished-product certification, it is not a certified organic mattress — regardless of the materials it contains, the logos on the label, or what the marketing says.

 What to Ask Before You Buy